 - Cleaning is Easy

-- Anodized aluminum is used to make the product nonstick, non-reactive, and scratch-resistant.
+- Anodized metal makes the product nonstick, non-reactive, and scratch-resistant.

 - The stainless steel handle is long and riveted.

 DeBuyer Mineral B Element 9.5″ Oval Steel Roasting Pan

 Despite its rarity, carbon steel can be utilized to make fish pans as an alternative to the more prevalent stainless steel.
 The form, size, and structure of this pan make it ideal for roasting fish, despite its designation as a roasting pan.